ehmiiz/hugofancyblog/content/cv/index.md

 * Linux
 * Software & Web Development

-## Experiance & Accomplishments ✔️
+## Experience & Accomplishments ✔️

-All my prior work has been in 10k-15k+ plus companies
-View my LinkedIn page for further information
+All my prior work has been in 10k-15k+ plus organizations View my LinkedIn page for further information
 * 2nd and 3rd level IT-Operator, 2012-2014
 * Identity and Access Ops - 2014 - 2018